rayjonesjay/baseCalc/README.md

 ## Example
 To convert from base 2 to 10.
 Set mode to 2->10, the arrow  direction is also crucial as you can also do 10<-2 to mean the same.
+Current program works with base 2 up to 10
 ```
 [in] : mode=2->10
 [in]: 0010